نوع مقاله : مقاله پژوهشی

 نویسندگان English

-This study was conducted to analyze the legal challenges arising from the exercise of rescission rights in real estate transactions, particularly in light of Note 1 of Article 1 of the Mandatory Registration of Transactions Act.
-The central question is whether the doctrine of Constructive Destruction (talaf-e ḥokmi), can provide a coherent solution, consistent with fundamental principles of private law, to resolve the conflict between a rescission-right holder's claims and the rights of bona fide third party?
-This conflict becomes particularly acute when the subject property has been formally transferred to a third party after the right of rescission has accrued.
-In addressing this legal dilemma, the legislature, drawing upon the legal-jurisprudential foundations of constructive destruction, has established a dual mechanism whereby, in certain cases, either restitution in kind (recovery of the asset itself) or a claim for its current fair market value may be pursued.
+This study was conducted to analyze the legal challenges arising from the exercise of rescission rights in real estate transactions, particularly in light of Note 1 of Article 1 of the Law on the Requirement to Register Real Estate Transactions.
+The central question is whether the doctrine of ‘waste in law’ (talaf-e ḥokmi), can provide a coherent solution, consistent with fundamental principles of private law, to resolve the conflict between a rescission right holder's claims and the rights of bona fide third party?
+This conflict becomes particularly acute when the subject matter of transaction has been officially transferred to a third party after the right of rescission has accrued.
+In addressing this legal dilemma, the legislator , drawing upon the legal-jurisprudential foundations of ‘waste in law’, has established a dual mechanism whereby, in certain cases, either restitution in kind (recovery of the asset itself) or a claim for its current fair market value may be pursued.
 However, the interpretation and implementation of this remedy face significant challenges, including conflicts with fundamental principles such as relativity of contracts, legal autonomy of transactions, and legal certainty derived from official registration.

 کلیدواژهها English